JavaScript Advance Interview Questions & Answers

 Advantages of Currying:

-We can avoid passing same variable again and again.
+We can avoid passing the same variable again and again.

-We can create higher order function by Using Currying.
+We can create higher-order functions by Using Currying.

 read more here..